 - BlackRock Target Income Portfolios – These bond portfolios are designed for conservative investors seeking cash flow.

-These three new investment portfolios can be selected in addition to or instead of your traditional Betterment goal-based portfolio.
+These three investment portfolios can be selected in addition to or instead of your traditional Betterment goal-based portfolio.

 How Much Does Betterment Cost?

 Betterment requires no minimum investment amount and has a simple, two-prong fee system.